...

 Court Hire Revenue

 Multiply the additional hours by your court hire rate.
-Winter rates for covered courts typically range from £15–£40 per court per hour depending on location and competition.
+Winter rates for covered courts typically command a premium over standard outdoor hire rates.
+The exact rate depends on your area and competition.
 Even at conservative utilisation (50–60% of available hours), the revenue is significant.

 Coaching Revenue